May J.: 2006-2009: Debut and development

 Released July 12, 2006, under Neosite Discs, the hip-hop division of Sony's Ki/oon Records, the music of her debut mini-album All My Girls was billed by her label as "Jennifer Lopez/Beyoncé style music which has never before existed in Japan."

 To celebrate the 10 year anniversary of Neosite Discs, the single "I Say Yeah!" was released on October 4, 2006, as a collaboration by all 5 of the label's signed artists.
 The single marked May J.'s first appearance in the Oricon top 10.

 May J. performed as the opening act for American R&B singer Cassie alongside Rōma Tanaka at Cassie's concert at Shibuya O-EAST on November 28, 2006.
 December 20, 2006, saw May J.'s first solo single release when "Here We Go feat.
 Verbal (M-Flo)" dropped and charted at #70 on the weekly charts.

 Her follow-up single, "Dear…" was released on May 30, 2006, and was unlike most of her previous work.
 Despite the ballad being much more Japanese-friendly than her debut, the single charted at just #90.
 May J. was then featured on Hip-Hop artist Zeebra's new album World of Music on the track "Shinin' Like a Diamond".
 In October, it was announced that May J. would be releasing her 3rd single, "Do tha' Do tha'" on November 21, followed shortly by her first full-length studio album, Baby Girl on December 5.

 In October 2008, she became the co-host of NHK's English-language weekly music program J-Melo, with Shanti Snyder, going out to 180 countries via NHK World.
-She became sole host in March 2010 and has remained ever since.
+She became sole host in March 2010 and stayed as the host through March 2026.